Spring and Summer Hours 2022

-Tours larger than 30 people may want to consider splitting the time with the Stonewall Jackson House two blocks away OR half of the group may tour the museum downstairs while the other half takes the auditorium tour and then each half would switch places.
+Tours larger than 30 people may want to consider splitting the time with the Stonewall Jackson House two blocks away OR half of the group may tour the Galleries downstairs while the other half takes the auditorium tour and then each half would switch places.
 We suggest you allow an hour for your visit.

-Groups that want to visit other sites in Lexington as well as University Chapel & Museum should contact the Lexington Visitor Center at www.lexingtonvirginia.org or call (540) 463-3777.
+Groups that want to visit other sites in Lexington as well as University Chapel & Galleries should contact the Lexington Visitor Center at www.lexingtonvirginia.org or call (540) 463-3777.
 The Visitor Center will arrange your itinerary for free and if you wish, provide a step-on guide for a fee.

 If you are traveling by motor coach, there is no available parking at the University Chapel.
 Riders may be discharged on Jefferson St. in front of the entrance and handicapped individuals may be let off on Letcher Avenue, but in both cases, the bus will need to park elsewhere until the tour is over.
 Please contact the Lexington Visitor Center for suggested bus parking.